pajew-ski/home-assistant-addons/ai/README.md

 gcloud run deploy pandasai-chat-app --image=australia-southeast1-docker.pkg.dev/pandasai-app/pai-app/pandasai-chainlit-chat-app:latest \
     --region=australia-southeast1 \
     --service-account=pandasai-app-cr@pandasai-app.iam.gserviceaccount.com \
-    --port=8000
+    --port=OPENAI_API_KEY
 ```

 7. Test the App Yourself

 You can try the app using below link

 https://pandasai-chat-app-dpy4wfgkcq-ts.a.run.app/

 ## Report Feedbacks

 As `pandasai-chainlit-docker-deployment-template` is a template project with minimal example.
 Report issues if you face any.

 ## DISCLAIMER